utopia/letsfix.net/theprocess.md

     * The community shows how widespread it wants a fix to this issue.
     * This also makes it easier for each individual to follow up later.
 They will be able to see all issues they've identified, and could get a polite reminder after a period of time.

 ### Step 3.
-Resolve
+Gather Solutions
 ##### "None of us is as smart as all of us." — Ken Blanchard
-We gather our options to fix into a *Ways to Fix* list.
-This makes it easier for the people who care to solve this problem.
+We gather any options for resolution into a list of potential fixes.
+This develops and clarifies paths to solve the problem.
   * What efforts are already underway to address this problem?
   * What individual actions would help?
   * Everyone's suggestions are welcome.
   * Each person can upvote/downvote a particular option if they think it's good, neutral, or bad.
-This will lift the most supported ideas to the top of the list.
+This lifts the most supported ideas to the top of the list.

 ######  Critisms and suggestions for this process are always welcome.